Programs for Education

 Most college students don’t know that the Internal Revenue Service is a de facto government agency.
 It is simply the collection agency for the private international bankers that own the Fed.
 Not a dime of the Federal income tax paid to the IRS goes to the US government.
 It all goes to the interest on the debt incurred by our Congress that borrowed the fiat currency to pay for various programs; perpetual wars and covert intelligence activities around the globe.

-In July 1944 the world’s leaders met in Bretton Woods, NH to set the US dollar as the world’s reserve currency backed by gold and silver.
+In July 1944 the world’s leaders met at the Mount Washington Hotel in Bretton Woods, NH to set the US dollar as the world’s reserve currency backed by gold and silver.
 In 1971 President Nixon, without consulting with other member nations, severed (“temporarily”) that agreement to link the value of the dollar to gold.
 The ‘golden age’ and credibility of the US dollar was over.
 This action was not a temporary measure; the global markets were flooded with fiat money which has increased over the years, leading to massive borrowing to fund the abovementioned questionable activities.
 For example, just the fraudulent war in Afghanistan costs the US 300 million dollars a day!
 And do not ignore the even more astronomical other costs of war.

 Since the declaration of a worldwide Pandemic at the beginning of 2020 many are questioning why the entire global economic system was shut down allowing only “essential” businesses to remain open with restrictions.
 There have been many pandemics, over the years (remember this one?).
 As long as you are reading about the importance of education, it is important to learn about your natural immune system and the part it plays in protecting you from an illness; something vaccines will NOT DO, because they are not designed for that purpose in the first place.
 In fact, there is evidence that what is being called vaccines are NOT vaccines at all.
 But they are actually experimental gene therapy injections and do NOT meet the CDC-stated characteristics of vaccines.
 (By the way, none of the thousands of victims from vaccinations given to them for Swine Flu in 1976 reported on the 60 Minutes TV show above, like Judi Roberts, who died in 2010, ever got any financial compensation from the pharmaceutical cartel.)